-From 2009 through 2013, Ann Arbor has hosted 5 day-long ReSkilling Festivals — with our largest attendance at 225 people.
+From 2009 through 2013, we hosted 5 ReSkilling Festivals, each a day-long — with our largest attendance at 225 people.
 We are now also holding monthly events.
 The festivals and monthly events are free and open to the public, and each one is pretty different!
 Localizers around the country have contacted us about our success with this event.

 Want to learn more?
 Click here for a CTN interview with our very own Laura Smith